-Key audit matter How v our audit addressed the key audit matter Revenue recognition for property development activities property development revenue of RM17,333,000/- and cost of sales of RM8,835,000/- (Note 6) accounted for approximately 23% and 22% of the Group's revenue and cost of sales respectively.
+Key audit matter How our audit addressed the key audit matter Revenue recognition for property development activities For the financial year ended 31 December 2022, property development revenue of RM66,816,000/- Our audit procedures included, amongst others:

+property development revenue of RM66,816,000/- and cost of sales of RM32,951,000/- (Note 6) accounted for approximately 62% and 70% of the Group's revenue and cost of sales respectively.

 The Group recognises property development activities over time using the stage of completion method.
 The stage of completion is measured using the input method, which is based on the Group's efforts or inputs to the satisfaction of the performance obligations (i.e. by reference to the property development costs incurred up to the end of the reporting period as a percentage of total estimated costs for the complete satisfaction of the development project).

 Significant judgment is required in the estimation of total property development costs.
-Where the actual total property development costs are different from the estimated total property development costs, such difference could result in a material variance in the amount of profit or loss recognised.
+Where the actual total property development costs are different from the estimated total property development costs, such a difference could result in a material variance in the amount of profit or loss recognised.
 Accordingly, we determined this to be a key audit matter.

 (Refer to Note 3.4(ii)(a) for key sources of estimates and judgments.)

-Base satis audit procedures included, amongst others: Reviewed management-prepared budgets for property development projects.
-Obtained an understanding of the process in deriving the stage of completion which includes verifying the certified work done such as examining progress claims from contractors and architect certification.
-Verified the budgeted costs against the letter of award issued to contractors.
-Performed analytical reviews including a reasonableness test on the percentage of completion and profit recognition.
-Verified the gross development value against the signed sale and purchase agreement and estimated selling price of unsold development unit to the latest transacted selling price.
-Observed the progress of a significant ongoing project by performing a site visit. ed on the procedures performed, we are sfied with the recognition of property elopment revenue and costs.
+- Reviewed management-prepared budgets for property development projects. - Obtained an understanding of the process in deriving the stage of completion which includes verifying the certified work done such as examining progress claims from contractors and architect certification. - Verified the budgeted costs against the letter of award issued to contractors. - Performed analytical reviews including a reasonableness test on the percentage of completion and profit recognition. - Verified the gross development value against the signed sale and purchase agreement and estimated selling price of unsold development unit to the latest transacted selling price. - Observed the progress of a significant ongoing project by performing a site visit.

+Based on the procedures performed, we are satisfied with the recognition of property development revenue and costs.